Gkcloud5/Better-future/Learning/Network/02-Internet/04-Internet.md

 * **About network:**
 	* A network is a group of connected computers that are able to send data to each other.

-* The internet is a vast, sprawling
+* The internet is a vast, sprawling collection of networks that connect to each other.
+	* Interconnected networks.

+* Since computers connect to each other within networks and these networks also all connect with each other, one computer can talk to another computer in a faraway